Pizza3368/Campus-Facility-Hub/README.md

 contracts (also managers), and keep track of device maintenance schedules.
 This database system aims to streamline facility management processes, optimize resource allocation, and improve overall operational efficiency.

+# Time line and task breakdown

+Please refer to Project Timeline directory for plans and dates

+# UI design

+Please refer to Design/ directory

+# Milestones

+Please refer to Milestones/ directory